 MIXED USE WITH RESIDENTIAL (OFFICE/RETAIL DOWN, MULTIUNIT RESIDENTIAL UP) (Office/Retail down, Multiunit Residential Up) - A building in which the first floor is used for office/retail uses (as defined in this article) and the upper floor(s) is used, in whole or in part, for multi-unit residential use.
-(This definition may be slightly altered in specific applications as described elsewhere in this ordinance, such as in the Central Business District.)
-Office/Retail here includes retail sales, offices, restaurants, and other commercial uses that are allowed in the subject zoning district.
-Office/Retail here does not include parking, storage uses, utility uses where there is minimal flow of people in and out of the building, nor uses that are accessory to the residential use in the building (such as laundry, bicycle storage, and exercise rooms).
+(This definition may be slightly altered in specific applications as described elsewhere in this ordinance, such as in the Central Business District.).

-MIXED USE WITH PARKING (PARKING AND OFFICE/RETAIL) (Parking and Office/Retail) - A building in which all or part of the first floor or ground floor is used for parking and the upper floor(s) is used for office/retail (as defined in this article).
+MIXED USE WITH PARKING (PARKING AND OFFICE/RETAIL) A building in which all or part of the first floor or ground floor is used for parking and the upper floor(s) is used for office/retail (as defined in this article).
 If only part of the first or ground floor is used for parking, the remainder is used for office/retail.

-MIXED USE WITH PARKING (PARKING AND OFFICE) - A building in which all or part of the first floor or ground floor is used for parking and the upper floor(s) is used for office or similar non-residential uses.
+MIXED USE WITH PARKING (PARKING AND OFFICE) A building in which all or part of the first floor or ground floor is used for parking and the upper floor(s) is used for office or similar non-residential uses.
 (If only part of the first or ground floor is used for parking, the remainder is used for office or other non-residential uses.)

-MODULAR HOUSING - See "Presite Built Housing."
+MODULAR HOUSING - See "Pre-site Built Housing."

 MOTEL - A building containing seven (7) or more sleeping rooms A commercial operation offering guest rooms or suites, each with a private bathroom, for the purpose of providing overnight lodging facilities to the general public for compensation for stays of less than thirty consecutive days, with or without meals, and usually providing on-site function rooms, housekeeping, laundry and related services.
 Access to guest rooms is provided directly from a parking lot the outside or from exterior corridors or walkways.
-Motels are typically located near major highways.
-See Article XX
+See Article XX automobiles, trucks, vans, trailers, recreation vehicles, motorcycles, or similar motorized vehicles.
+This use may include repair facilities for such vehicles.